-This fall, Pasadena Community Orchestra welcomes Bethany Pflueger as new music director!
+This fall, the Pasadena Community Orchestra continues with Bethany Pflueger as music director.

 PCO enriches the community by providing fine music free of charge as well as a setting where amateur & professional musicians alike can perform classical music.
 Consider donating to the orchestra today!Donate to the PCO